Blundells Cottage

-The Ginn family
+Ginn family

 The Ginn family were the first residents of the Cottage.
 They lived there from about 1860 until 1874.
 William Ginn (1821-1904) was born in Hertfordshire, England.
 He came to Australia as an assisted immigrant in 1857 with his wife Mary Wade and two children Walter and Henry.
 They were immediately recruited by George Campbell of Duntroon, where William worked as a ploughman.

 In 1860, George Campbell built the stone cottage for William Ginn who was regarded as an excellent employee.
 He also rented 90 acres of land to the Ginn family.
 Two more children were born to William and Mary after their arrival at Duntroon – Agnes in 1858 and Gertrude in 1865.
 These two girls are shown in the photograph.
 Agnes later married Thomas Lawson and lived in a property called Maudale in Berrima.
 Gertrude did not marry and when Agnes's husband died in 1929, both women returned to Canberra to live.
 Agnes died in 1946 and Gertrude in 1953 at the age of 87.
-An obituary in The Canberra Times gave an outline of Gertrude's life.

 By 1874, William Ginn had saved enough money to buy his own land.
 He selected 80 acres near Gungahlin which he called “Canberra Park” and built a stone house.
 He lived there with his wife, Mary, until his death in 1904.
-An elaborate gravestone marks his death, located in St John's Churchyard, Reid, where many of the Ginn family are buried.

-His two sons Walter and Henry helped him develop the property.
-Walter did not marry and died in 1925.
-Henry married Elizabeth Winter, daughter of John and Jemima Winter of “Red Hill”.
-The sons inherited “Canberra Park” when William died in 1904.
-They are both buried in St John's Church, Reid.
+His two sons Walter and Henry helped him develop the property and inherited “Canberra Park” when William died.